MrKp57/MI207/README.md

 WIP :
   - Ask client for nick at startup
+  - Lockfile to prevent 2 client for write at same time

 TODO :
-  - Lockfile to prevent 2 client for write at same time
+  - Print all users after connexion

 ## Server